chibisnorlax/acnhfaq/faq/island-development/island-development.md

 ## How do I unlock terraforming?
 Complete Project K by raising your island rating to 3 stars.
 Further information can be found under the [Unlocking Things](/acnhfaq/unlocks) section.

-## How do I raise my island rating?
-Once you upgrade Resident Services and unlock the Project K quest, Isabelle will talk to you about increasing your island’s rating.
-To see a breakdown of how the island rating system works, read here: https://tinyurl.com/islandrating.
-In general, the best advice we can give is to listen to Isabelle, as she reviews your island in real time and can provide feedback on the areas you’re lacking.
-That said, it’s always a good idea to put out lots of furniture (both purchased and crafted) and plant lots of flowers and trees!

 ## What can secondary (non-Island-Representative) players do?
 Secondary residents can do everything that Island Representatives can except story progression and certain infrastructural decisions.
 They can interact with and complete quests for NPC visitors, upgrade/relocate their house, raise friendship with villagers, buy/sell items, donate to the museum, terraform, place decorations, invite new villagers from mystery islands or from other players, and donate to construction efforts.